archit-sagar-unbxd/search-JS-library/docs/configurations/urlConfig.md

 {: .important }
 > - If the value given by the user is not an allowed value, the default value will be selected.
-> - The value of `queryParamSeparator` should not be the same as `facetParam.multiValueSeparator`.
+> - The value of `queryParamSeparator` should not be the same as `multiValueSeparator`.

 ---